contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 2. States that the blessing is being performed by the authority of the Melchizedek Priesthood.
 3. Gives words of blessing, comfort, and counsel as guided by the Spirit.
 4. Closes in the name of Jesus Christ.

-!
-Imagemissionaries giving a blessing to a woman

 ## 18.15 Dedicating Homes